varaun2002/tswd-portfolio/final-project-part-one.md

 # The data

 Source
-The primary dataset for this project comes from the U.S. Bureau of Transportation Statistics (BTS).

-For this project, I’ve cleaned and aggregated the raw BTS data into a structured CSV file (cleaned_flights_data.csv) that covers 2002–2025.
-The cleaned dataset includes:
+The dataset used in this project is compiled from monthly U.S. airline activity between 2005 and 2025, based on data originally sourced from the U.S. Bureau of Transportation Statistics (BTS).
+For the purposes of this project, the raw data was cleaned, merged, and standardized into a structured CSV file containing route-level passenger counts across major U.S. airlines.

-Flights_Domestic – monthly count of domestic flights Flights_International – monthly count of international flights Flights_Total – combined monthly flights
-Passengers_Domestic – monthly domestic passenger totals
-Passengers_International – monthly international passenger totals
-Passengers_Total – combined monthly passenger totals
+Each row in the dataset represents a single carrier operating a specific route in a specific month, allowing analysis at the carrier, route, airport, and city level.

+The cleaned dataset includes the following variables:
+PASSENGERS – number of passengers transported on a given route in a given month UNIQUE_CARRIER_NAME – full airline name (e.g., United Air Lines Inc., Southwest Airlines Co.)
+ORIGIN, DEST – airport codes representing the origin and destination airports ORIGIN_CITY, DEST_CITY – readable city names mapped from airport codes MONTH – month and year of service (formatted as MM-YYYY), covering 2005–2025

 | Name | URL | Description |
 |------|-----|-------------|